The best local movers for Laredo to Des Moines moves

 - Des Moines’s population is about 174% greater than Laredo.

-- Des Moines's public transportation has a score of 5 out of 10 versus Laredo's lower score of 4.
+- Des Moines’s public transportation score of 5 out of 10 is higher than Laredo’s score of 4.

 - Des Moines is more walkable than Laredo with a score of 45 out of 100 vs Laredo’s 37 out of 100.

-- Both Des Moines and Laredo have the same bike-friendliness score of 40 out of 100, meaning Des Moines is about as safe for cyclists as Laredo.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Des Moines and Laredo have similar bike-friendliness scores (40 vs 39), meaning Des Moines is about as safe for cyclists as Laredo.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Des Moines’s crime rate is lower than Laredo with a score of 5.0 compared to Laredo’s 36.23.
 This means that Des Moines neighborhoods are safer than 5.0% of all U.S. neighborhoods, and Laredo neighborhoods are safer than 36.23%.